 If you’re keen to hit the double-whammy of winding down while working (it is possible), then grab your laptop and make haste to Lillian Rock in Northern NSW.
 Frog Hollow Lakehouse unfolds into a pretty pond and contains big nature views to backdrop your weekly client meetings.
 There’s Wi-Fi access across the entire property, a coffee machine to fuel your day, and private massages or yoga sessions to make your workation really worth it.

 This cosy bush getaway is a 10-minute drive from the best beaches in Jervis Bay.
 The place has been decorated with art from communities in the Northern Territory, and there’s a heap of indoor plants, nice lighting, and comfy furniture that will make your workation a real treat.
 You’ll also get a tasty dose of nature here, in case you’ve been riding the hectic city wave a bit too much of late.
 Slow down with resident Kookaburras, finches, ferns, and towering gums.

 The living and dining area is probably better than any office you’ve actually worked in with a well-stocked kitchen, fridge, kettle, coffee, tea, and a SodaStream.
 There’s also a cute front deck that catches a few rays from the morning sun, the perfect setup to run through those morning emails.

 This quintessential Aussie holiday house is sure to make any workation feel like an epic vacation.
 Once an old bungalow, this guy has undergone an epic open-plan renovation, which means the world is really your oyster when it comes to where you could set up your temporary “WFH” situation.

-Image credit: Frog Hollow Lakehouse, Airbnb, Airbnb, Airbnb, Frog Hollow Lake House, Airbnb, Airbnb
+Image credit: Barefoot Bay Cottage, Barefoot Bay Cottage, Bliss Cottage, Drop-In, Carrie’s Cottage, Airbnb, Airbnb, Airbnb, Frog Hollow Lake House, Airbnb, Airbnb